St Helen’s – Kneeton

 Our Village

-Kneeton is a small village of 30 households lying 9 miles south west of Newark-on-Trent and two and a half miles north east of our joint parish of East Bridgford.
+Kneeton is a small village of some 30 households lying 9 miles SW of Newark-on -Trent and 2 miles NE of our joint parish of East Bridgford.
 It is bounded by the A46 to the east and the River Trent to the west.
+Much of the village, including the church, is in a conservation area - this reflects the very traditional appearance, layout and substantial historic interest of the village.